HyDE-Project/Hyde-cli/README.md

+> [!Note]
+> for AUR
+> hyprdots-ctl was renamed into hyprdots-ctl-git.
+Please install the "-git" package

 ```
   _   _                     _       _                  _   _
  | | | |_   _ _ __  _ __ __| | ___ | |_ ___        ___| |_| |